Magneto-optical trap of a Group III atom

-One class of atom that has not been cooled to ultracold temperatures is main group III of the Periodic Table, also known as the ``triel elements''.
+One class of atom that has not been cooled to ultracold temperatures is main group \uppercase\expandafter{\romannumeral3} of the Periodic Table, also known as the ``triel elements.''
 Triels have many interesting properties that distinguish them from previous ultracold research.
-Like alkalis, triels are expected to have ground state magnetic Feshbach resonances \cite{Chin2010}, which are not found in alkaline earths.
+Like alkali metals, triels are expected to have ground state magnetic Feshbach resonances \cite{Chin2010}, which have not been found in gases of only alkaline earths.
 Magnetic Feshbach resonances allow for precise control over quantum many-body states, and they have been the focus of many years of impactful ultracold experiments.
-Additionally, like alkaline earths, the triel atoms thallium and indium have narrow linewidth electronic transitions that are amenable to stable laser technology.
+However, like alkaline earths, the triel atoms thallium and indium have narrow linewidth electronic transitions that are amenable to stable laser technology \cite{footnote1}.
 These transitions (which are not found in alkalis) are used in highly accurate atomic clocks \cite{Ludlow2015}, and they also allow for precise probes of atoms' internal states and their interactions \cite{martin2013,zhang2014,scazza2014}.
-Therefore, triels could be probed with the precision of an atomic clock while offering the many-body control of alkalis.
-Furthermore, unlike the $S$-orbital ground states of alkalis and alkaline earths or the high angular momentum ground states of popular lanthanides like erbium and dysprosium, the $P$-orbital ground states of triels distinguish themselves as intermediate cases.
+Therefore, triels could be probed with the precision of an atomic clock while offering the many-body control of alkali metals.
+Furthermore, unlike the $S$-orbital ground states of alkali metals and alkaline earths or the high angular momentum ground states of popular lanthanides (such as erbium and dysprosium), the $P$-orbital ground states of triels distinguish themselves as intermediate cases.
 Low-temperature scattering between such states has not been studied, and these interactions could prove as interesting and surprising as scattering measurements with lanthanides \cite{Petrov2012,Maier2015,Khlebnikov2019,Norcia2021}.

 The main challenge of realizing a triel MOT is that these atoms do not contain cycling transitions amenable to laser cooling out of their $P_{1/2}$ ground states.
 Earlier attempts to transversely cool beams of the triel atom indium concluded that cooling on the $5P_{1/2} \rightarrow 6S_{1/2}$ transition is inefficient even with repumping \cite{Kloter2008}.
 However, the long lived metastable $P_{3/2}$ states in triel atoms offer a $P_{3/2} \rightarrow D_{5/2}$ cycling transition that is suitable for laser cooling.
 Using this transition, transverse cooling was observed in the triel atoms Al \cite{McGowan95}, Ga \cite{Rehse2004}, and In \cite{Kim2009}, and our team recently realized an indium Zeeman slower \cite{Yu2022}.
 Laser cooling of the triel Tl has also been proposed with this transition \cite{Fan2011}.
 Although most MOTs are formed using transitions out of atomic ground states, a MOT based on a transition out of an optically pumped metastable electronic state (in the lanthanide europium) \cite{Inoue2018} has been demonstrated.
 However, a MOT has never been realized with a triel atom.